Tranøy Municipality: General information

-The large municipality of Tranøy was established on 1 January 1838 (see formannskapsdistrikt).
+The parish of Tranøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality included all the land surrounding the large Solbergfjorden.
-On 1 September 1886, the municipality was divided into three separate municipalities: Tranøy (population: 1,239) on the west, Dyrøy (population: 1,281) in the south, and Sørreisa (population: 1,361) in the east.
+On 1 September 1886, the municipality was divided into three separate municipalities: Tranøy Municipality (population: 1,239) on the west, Dyrøy Municipality (population: 1,281) in the south, and Sørreisa Municipality (population: 1,361) in the east.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964 several changes took place: